Smart sets: intercom systems with app

-Why are no calls signalled in the background (push notifications) on my Android?
+Why are calls not received in the background (push notifications) on Android?

-There can be several different reasons for this, please try to resolve the error as follows (the settings paths given may vary slightly between Android versions):
+There can be various reasons for this.
+Please try to fix the error as follows (the settings paths given may vary slightly between Android versions):

 Restart your device.

-Check whether background data is limited for the Siedle app: To do this, go to Android settings → Apps & Notifications → See all apps → Siedle app → Mobile data and WiFi → activate "Background data" and "Unrestricted data usage".
+Check whether background data for the Siedle app is restricted: to do this, go to Android settings → Apps & notifications → Show all apps → Siedle app → Mobile data and Wi-Fi → enable ‘Background data’ and ‘Unrestricted data usage’.

-Deactivate the battery stamina mode or exclude the Siedle app from this function: To do this, go to Android settings → Apps & Notifications → See all apps → Siedle app → Advanced → Battery → Battery optimisation.
-Find the Siedle app in the list and select "Don’t optimise".
+Disable the battery saver function or exclude the Siedle app from this functionality: to do this, go to Android settings → Apps & notifications → Show all apps → Siedle app → Advanced → Battery → Battery optimisation.
+Search for the Siedle app in the list displayed and select ‘Do not optimise’.

-Check whether you have the latest version of Google Play Services installed and update this if not.
+Check whether the latest version of Google Play Services is installed and update it if necessary.

-Ensure that the ”Do not disturb” function is deactivated in the Siedle app.
-You can find this setting on the Siedle app start screen directly above the door release.
-It has a bell icon.
-If the bell is grey with a line through it, then you will not receive any notifications for the currently selected location.
+Ensure that the ‘Do not disturb’ function is disabled in the Siedle app.
+This setting can be found on the start page of the Siedle app, directly above the door release.
+It is indicated by a bell symbol.
+If the bell is grey and crossed out, you will not receive any notifications for the location currently selected.

-There are several third-party apps that can affect how push notifications are shown.
-These include anti-virus, energy-saving and system optimisation apps.
-Please disable these apps for test purposes and check whether this improves the Siedle app signalling.
+There are some third-party apps that can affect the display of push notifications.
+These include antivirus, energy saving and system optimisation apps.
+Please disable these apps to test whether this resolves the issues with notifications from the Siedle app.

 Why are permissions requested in Android?